It's Rush Limbaugh, and this is the Excellence in Broadcasting Network.

 But nevertheless, we're covering old ground here.

-But don't for a minute think that they've seen the light on this.
+Don't for a minute think that they've seen the light on this.

-But the uh the bottom line is they're still plotting ways.
+They may say so, but the bottom line is they're still plotting ways.

 All these pro-amnesty people are still plotting ways once they get back to serious legislative action after the presidential race to get what are you are you disagreeing with me?

-And are you frowning because you think I'm making an idiot of myself?
+Are you frowning because you think I'm making an idiot of myself?

 Okay, good.

-Don't give me that look again, because I know it couldn't possibly be true.
+Don't give me that look again because I know it couldn't possibly be true.

 So don't make me ask.